Latch/open-door-documentation/docs/Onboarding/prerequisites.md

 #### We'll set up OpenDOOR Client Directory tree root

-A Door Administrator will create the Directory tree root associated with the Door Client Account.
-This is the starting point for the tree that represents
+A Door Administrator will create the Directory tree root associated with your organization's Door Client Account.
+This is the starting point for configuring and managing access for your Properties.

 #### Assign Administrator Role on the Client Directory tree